cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Event handlers can be stored in the workflow ``bin`` directory, or anywhere in ``$PATH`` in the :term:`scheduler` environment.

-They should return quickly to avoid tying up the scheduler processing pool - see :ref:`Managing External Command Execution`.
+They should return quickly to avoid tying up the scheduler process pool - see :ref:`Managing External Command Execution`.